Ananyavashist/ananya-photo-cube/README.md

-# ANANYA — photo cube
+# Scroll Animated Photo Cube

 A scroll-driven WebGL hero: a 3×3 "Rubik-style" photo cube of 54 tiles that, as you scroll, separates outward → 54-tile constellation → flat editorial mosaic → an